-If you would like to host a local Major Investor event, please contact Elizabeth Sharp (elizabeth.sharp@tnrealtors.com).
+If you would like to host a local Major Investor event, please contact Ashley Sugar (ashley.sugar @tnrealtors.com).

-Join us September 12 for our 2022 RPAC-A-THON!
-Theme: Luau
+Join us September 7 for our 2023 RPAC-A-THON!

 What is it?

 RPAC-A-THON is a volunteer phone-bank program that serves as a critical tool to ensure that every member knows about the REALTOR Party and RPAC.